dataforgoodfr/13_empreinte_souffrance/analysis/neural_category_predictions/README.md

 The approximate time to go through the whole database is around 10 hours due to API use constraints.

 ### Running `lewagon_ocr` (Legacy Model)

+In `analysis/neural_category_predictions/models/lewagon_ocr`, you need to create a folder model In it upload this file: https://github.com/openfoodfacts/robotoff-models/releases/download/category-predictor-ocr-lewagon-1.0/bestridge_compressed.joblib

 Because `lewagon_ocr` is a legacy model, it must be run inside a Docker container.